shahm10/shahm10.github.io/_pages/about.md

-I’m **Seung Hyun (Sally) Hahm**, an M.S. student in **Computer Science at Dartmouth College** advised by Professor Souyoung Jin, where I study how AI can perceive and communicate the world for those who cannot see it.
+I’m Seung Hyun (Sally) Hahm, an M.S. student in Computer Science at Dartmouth College advised by Professor Souyoung Jin, where I study how AI can perceive and communicate the world for those who cannot see it.

-My research focuses on **video understanding** and **audio description generation** for accessibility.
+**What is red?** (255, 0, 0)?
+A wavelength range?
+The color of a rose?

+A friend once told me he was colorblind, and I tried—earnestly—to explain what “red” meant.
+I had facts and metaphors, but I couldn’t translate the experience itself.
+That gap stuck with me.
+It showed me how easily systems feel complete only because they quietly assume a “default” sensory baseline—quickly excluding others who do not share it.

+Most vision systems assume the user can see the rest.
+For blind and low-vision (BLV) users, the job is different: translate visual information into another channel without losing what makes it meaningful—**who someone is, what changed, and why it matters**.

+I am primarily motivated by this question: **how can computer vision become an independent pathway for understanding, not an add-on to sight?**

 ---
 ### Research
-- **Multimodal Video Understanding** — develop AI systems that interpret scenes, relationships, and emotions to generate accessible audio descriptions.
-- **Character Relationship Modeling** — completed a High Honors Thesis under **Prof. SouYoung Jin**, leading to my first paper submission:
+My research focuses on how computer vision can communicate the world to people who cannot rely on sight.

+- **Narrative-grounded Audio Description for movies**: Generated long-form video narration that preserves continuity across scenes—who someone is, what changed, and why it matters.

+- **Retrieval-Informed Video Understanding (RAG)**: Grounding descriptions with structured external context to reduce hallucination and improve story fidelity.

+- **Social & Emotional Understanding in Movies**: Modeled inter-character relationships to enrich descriptions with meaningful social dynamics.

+- **Movie AD Evaluation Framework**: Built comprehension-based evaluation with a 6,000+ Q&A benchmark to test whether descriptions actually support BLV understanding.

+### Publications

+- Tell the Story, Not the Frames: Narrative-Aware Retrieval for Audio Description — CVPR 2026 (under review)

-  > *Character Relationship Prediction in Movies: Toward Emotionally-Aware Automatic Audio Descriptions* (WACV 2026, under review)
+- Character Relationship Prediction in Movies: Toward Emotionally-Aware Automatic Audio Descriptions — High Honors Thesis
-- **Ongoing Work** — developing retrieval-informed video description systems to improve factual and contextual grounding in AI narration. *(Details under review; to be released after publication.)*

 ---

+### Projects

+**Friendly Spot — Socially Adaptive Human–Robot Interaction (Boston Dynamics Spot), Dartmouth College**

+* Built an affect-aware proxemics system that fuses **emotion, pose, gesture, identity, and distance** into a scalar comfort score, then selects 1 of **6 socially meaningful behaviors** (e.g., approach slowly, keep distance, back away, sit).
+* Implemented an end-to-end perception + control pipeline on Spot: **YOLO-based human localization + PTZ targeting**, **LBPH** for repeat face recognition, **DeepFace** for emotion estimation, and **MediaPipe** for gesture/pose cues.
+* Validated key perception modules in controlled indoor trials: **90%** gesture recognition (36/40 hands), **>80%** emotion alignment with prompted expressions, and **<5%** repeat-recognition errors.

+**InstructBLIP Video-Captioning Optimization, Dartmouth College (Sep 2024–Dec 2024)**

+* Optimized InstructBLIP’s **Q-Former** for video–language modeling on **MSR-VTT**, improving video comprehension with a **+24 CIDEr** gain.
+* Achieved **#2** on the MSR-VTT leaderboard using only **6K** video–text pairs.

 ### Academic Recognition
 - Graduated with High Honors.